replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/filesystemPerformance.md

         backgroundReadIOPSJobs: 1
 ```

-### Included resources
+### Included Resources

-The results of the filesystemPerformance collector are stored in the `host-collectors/filesystemPerformance` directory of the support bundle.
+The results of the `filesystemPerformance` collector are stored in the `host-collectors/filesystemPerformance` directory of the support bundle.

 #### `[collector-name].json`